wilkox/deidentifyr/README.md

+# Important message

-**IMPORTANT MESSAGE:** this package is still under development and hasn’t yet been extensively tested.
+This package is still under development and hasn’t yet been extensively tested.
 Use due diligence when handling sensitive or confidential data.

 # Installation